-- 1. Executive Director, Imaging Services (Chairman) - 2.
+- 1. Director Schools of Radiation and Imaging Technologies (Chairman) - 2.
 Medical Director/Advisor, School of Diagnostic Medical Sonography

 If a dispute continues, the decision will be submitted to the Executive Vice President, for final disposition within three (3) business days.
 The decision of this individual will be final.